 The Cottage offers day activities for people who are frail aged, younger people with disabilities and people with dementia.
 Activities provide mental stimulation and encourage companionship.
 The Cottage provides five programs operating over six days per week (Monday to Saturday).

 From the time Myrtle Cottage commenced in November 1977 to July 2006, the Cottage operated in the Ingleburn Community Health building.
 Following the development of our new site at Bosci Road Ingleburn, we moved to the purpose built facility in July, 2006

-A significant part of our operating costs come from sources like local businesses, individual donations and members contributions.
+A significant part of our operating income comes from sources like local businesses, individual donations and members’ contributions.

 While a full time manager is responsible for day to day operations, Myrtle Cottage is governed by a Board of Management.
 Nominations for membership of the Board are accepted prior to the holding of the Annual General Meeting each year.